Matthew Stewart of Minto: Life

 He was the son of John Stewart of Minto, Lord Provost of Glasgow from 1565 to 1573, and his first wife Joanna Hepburn.
 Many of his ancestors and uncles also served as Lord Provost.
 His uncle Walter Stewart was Archbishop of Glasgow.

 In 1573 he purchased a tenement in the Drygate district of Glasgow.

 He was a merchant and city burgess in Glasgow and was first elected Provost for the term 1581/2.
 He is one of the only people to have later served three consecutive terms in office: totalling from 1588 until 1599.

 In 1588 he was created Justiar and Baillie of the Regality of Glasgow.

-He died around 1612.
-He is buried in the family vault under a brass in Glasgow Cathedral.